DTN CATTLE PRICES/TRENDS 12/07 10:30

 IOWA . . . . .

-like significant trade volume could possibly be delayed until Thursday or
+significant trade volume could be delayed until late this afternoon and/or

-North as of yet.
-Beef cutouts are expected to be higher with light to
+tomorrow.
+Beef cutouts are expected to be lower with light to moderate box

 NOTE: Feedlots are encouraged to call DTN with any cattle sales, at